UTCS Artificial Intelligence

 , Roberto Martín-Martín

 Effective robotic systems for long-horizon human-robot collaboration must adapt to a wide range of human partners, whose physical behavior, willingness to assist, and understanding of the robot's capabilities may change over time.
 This demands a tightly coupled communication loop that grants both agents the flexibility to propose, accept, or decline requests as they coordinate toward completing the task effectively.
-We apply a Mixed-Initiative dialog paradigm to Collaborative human-roBot teaming and propose MICoBot, a system that handles the common scenario where both agents, using natural language, take initiative in formulating, accepting, or rejecting proposals on who can best complete different steps of a task.
-To handle diverse, task-directed dialog, and find successful collaborative strategies that minimize human effort, MICoBot makes decisions at three levels: (1) a meta-planner considers human dialog to formulate and code a high-level collaboration strategy, (2) a planner optimally allocates the remaining steps to either agent based on the robot's capabilities (measured by a simulation-pretrained affordance model) and the human's estimated availability to help, and (3) an action executor decides the low-level actions to perform or words to say to the human.
-Our extensive evaluations in simulation and real-world -- on a physical robot with 18 unique human participants over 27 hours -- demonstrate the ability of our method to effectively collaborate with diverse human users, yielding significantly improved task success and user experience than a pure LLM baseline and other agent allocation models.
-See additional videos and materials at https://robin-lab.cs.utexas.edu/MicoBot/.
+We propose MICoBot, a system that enables the human and robot, both using natural language, to take initiative in formulating, accepting, or rejecting proposals on who can best complete different steps of a task.
+To handle diverse, task-directed dialog, and find successful collaborative strategies that minimize human effort, MICoBot makes decisions at three levels: (1) a meta-planner considers human dialog to formulate and code a high-level collaboration strategy, (2) a planner optimally allocates the remaining steps to either agent based on the robot's capabilities (measured by a simulation-pretrained affordance model) and the estimated human's willingness to help, and (3) an action executor decides the low-level actions to perform or words to say to the human.
+In physical robot trials with 18 unique human participants, MICoBot significantly improves task success and user experience over a pure LLM baseline and standard agent allocation models.
+See additional videos and materials at our project site: https://robin-lab.cs.utexas.edu/MicoBot/.

 View: